Merkel calls on women to get more active in politics | DW | 23.10.2021

 The comments come amid heated debate in Germany this week about gender inequality and sexism following accusations of sexual misconduct at media company Axel Springer and fears that Merkel's exit could result in a dearth of women in the top echelons of German government.

-Merkel has long been a rare woman in the top ranks of her conservative, male-dominated Christian Democratic Party (CDU).
+Merkel has long been a rare woman in the top ranks of her conservative, male-dominated Christian Democratic Union (CDU).

-Merkel, the country's first female chancellor, long avoided casting herself as a feminist.

 Yet in 2018 she publicly pressed the CDU to attract more women to their ranks.